alanjjian/alanjjian.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: An overview of courses that I've helped teach.
+description: Here's an overview of the courses that I've helped teach during my time at UC Berkeley.
 You can use the links below to access class materials and syllabi!
 nav: true
 nav_order: 5
 ---